isomerpages/ura-mbsc2021/index.md

    - infobar:
         title: Marina Bay Singapore Countdown 2021
-        description: <p align="justify">This year, Singapore’s iconic countdown event, Marina Bay Singapore Countdown (MBSC) 2021, takes on a unique format to bring people from all walks of life together to reflect on 2020 and to celebrate our hopes and aspirations for the coming year.</p>
+        description: <p align="justify">This year, Singapore’s iconic countdown event, Marina Bay Singapore Countdown (MBSC) 2021, takes on a different format to bring people from all walks of life together to reflect on 2020 and to celebrate our hopes and aspirations for the coming year.</p>

    - infopic:
         title: Marina Bay at a glance